UltraMessaging/um_perf/README.md

 it quickly became necessary.

-Given that busy looping is also recommended to minimize latency, we recommend its use in all critical data flows.
+Given that busy looping is also recommended to minimize latency, we recommend its use in all high-performance data reception flows.

 ### Application Optimizations